Tag

 The Photos app gains major improvements such as:

-1.Live lets the app detect text inside your photos and convert it to text that can be copied and pasted, or phone numbers that can be tapped to call
+1.Live Text lets the app detect text inside your photos and convert it to text that can be copied and pasted, or phone numbers that can be tapped to call

 2.Visual search lets you search within the Photos app for text embedded your photos.